CameronEllum/canada_climate_analysis/README.md

 Run the analysis using `uv run main.py`.
 The tool will automatically geocode the location name, find nearby stations, and fetch data.

 Data downloaded from MSC GeoMet is cached in a SQLite database for future use.
-HTTP requests are also cached using the `requests-cache` library.
-This can probably be removed in the future; it was just to be a good citizen while developing.
+HTTP requests can be also cached using the `requests-cache` library.
+This is only intended for development purposes.

 ### Examples